Vicia0/AI_Summative_FaceRecognition/README.md

 imutils

-**#Installation**
+###Installation

-1.Clone this repository to your local machine.
+-Clone this repository to your local machine.

-2.Install the required dependencies using the command pip install -r requirements.txt.
+-Install the required dependencies using the command pip install -r requirements.txt.

-3.Run the app using the command python app.py
+-Run the app using the command python app.py

-4.Navigate to http://localhost:5000 in your web browser to access the application.
+-Navigate to http://localhost:5000 in your web browser to access the application.

 **#Usage**